Cynz300/transit-lines-casestudy/README.md

 # Station Lifetimes

+One of the main questions that we had was to determine the typical lifespan of a station in each area.
 While the majority of the stations are still in use, quite a sizable number of stations have closed over the years due to a lack of funding, improvements or migration.
+To answer this, the
+The
 ![GitHub Logo](png/worldwide_station_age.png)